ra1nb0rn/search_vulns/README.md

 The core of *search_vulns* can be installed as a lightweight Python package, optionally with a web server component.
 An extended installation can be performed, which enables you to build the local databases yourself instead of pulling them from [the latest release on GitHub](https://github.com/ra1nb0rn/search_vulns/releases/latest) and to use MariaDB as database backend.
 As of now, there are no other functional differences.

 ### Lightweight Python Package Installation
-To install search_vulns, you have to have Python, pip and wget installed beforehand.
+To install search_vulns, you have to have Python and pip installed beforehand.
 Then you can install the *search_vulns* Python package from PyPI like so:
 ```shell
 pip install search_vulns
 ```